RomanLut/hx-esp32-cam-fpv/README.md

 **Ground station:**
 - **Raspberry Pi Zero 2W**(recommended) ... **Raspberry Pi 4B** with **rtl8812au**(recommended) or **AR9271** wifi card.
 Dual **rtl8812au** are recommended for FPV.
+- GS Software also can be run on x86_64 notebook, Raspberry Pi 4 or Radxa Zero 3W on Ubuntu.

 ## Original project